Kgaphola45/portfolio/README.md

 The portfolio is organized into several key sections that provide a comprehensive view of my professional capabilities:

-**Home / About** - This section serves as an introduction with a professional summary highlighting my background in IT support and cloud operations.
+**Home /** - This section serves as an introduction with a professional summary highlighting my background in IT support and cloud operations.
 It showcases key achievements and provides an overview of my technical expertise and career focus.

 **Skills** - A detailed breakdown of my technical competencies organized into categorized areas including Cloud Administration, Networking & Security, Automation & Scripting, and Software Development.
 This section features interactive elements that allow visitors to explore specific skills within each category.

-**Projects** - This area displays key personal and academic projects that demonstrate hands-on experience and technical depth.
-Each project includes descriptions, technologies used, and outcomes achieved, showcasing practical application of my skills in real-world scenarios.

 **Experience** - A chronological timeline of my professional journey, starting with my current role at TonTrac Systems Analytics.
 This section details responsibilities, accomplishments, and career progression in the IT and cloud operations field.